byuccl/WaFoVe/README.md

 **Waveform Comparison Tool Installation Instructions**

-Use `pip install setup.py` while in the WaFoVe directory.
+Use `make packages` and `pip install setup.py` while in the WaFoVe directory.

 **How To Run**